<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 There are major benefits to regular worker training and often includes enhanced employee performance and a boost in productivity.
 OSHA conducted a study on safety programs in 8 states and found that training workers on how to be safter reduced the number of injuries by 9-60%.
 Consider these 5 training benefits:

-- Create awareness—Workers should be informed of any hazards that can occur while they are performing their job duties and trained on how to avoid accidents.
-Safety signs and labels play a big part in this creation of awareness by reminding workers to be alert in job processes through visual cues.
+1. Create awareness—Workers should be informed of any hazards that can occur while they are performing their job duties and trained on how to avoid accidents.
+Safety signs and labels play a big part in creating awareness by reminding workers to be alert in job processes through visual cues.
+Reinforcing this knowledge through safety training for employees helps it stick.

-- Improve company culture— An environment where everyone feels validated does not happen overnight, but processes can be implemented and enforced to speed this along.
-Create regular training sessions that focus on areas where workers struggle the most and follow it up with visual reinforcements such as signs and labels with and provide tips on how they can improve.
+3. Improve company culture— An environment where everyone feels validated does not happen overnight, but processes can be implemented and enforced to speed this along.
+Create regular workplace safety training sessions that focus on areas where workers struggle and follow them up with visual reinforcements such as signs and labels that provide tips on how they can improve.

-How to Create Visual Safety Training that Works
+How to Create Visual Workplace Safety Training that Works

 When managers have reoccurring training on safety standards for new and existing workers, it helps the information stick.
 There are a variety of effective training methods for various learning styles that range from videos to on-site- training.

-Safety signs and labels are designed to be a visual method that reinforces training.
-All signs and labels must comply with OSHA and ANSI applicable regulations by using universally recognized symbols or icons, and be in visible locations to maximize their impact and effectiveness.
-Training workers on where these signs are located and why they have been placed there is an important step for reducing workplace injuries.
+Safety signs and labels are designed to be a visual method that reinforces workplace safety training.
+All signs and labels must comply with OSHA and ANSI regulations by using universally recognized symbols or icons and by being placed in visible locations to maximize their impact.
+Training workers on where these signs are located and why they have been placed there is an important step in reducing workplace injuries.
 Here are three types of signs and labels you may see in your facilities and their purposes:

 Find the methods that work best for your workers and implement them into your training sessions.
 Create an environment where safety becomes a part of daily operations.
 This will result in a safer and positive work experience for everyone.
 Creating a culture of safety will take time and effort.
 Consistency and active employee engagement are two primary components to improve workplace safety programs, which leads to fewer incidents, better productivity, and higher morale.